-No strategic investments were disposed for the years ended December 31, 2022, and there was no transfer of any cumulative gain or loss within equity relating to these investments.
+No strategic investments were disposed for the year ended December 31, 2022, and there was no transfer of any cumulative gain or loss within equity relating to these investments.

-- (ii) Credit risk (including depreciation of debt instrument investment) and market risk, please refer to note 6(v). - (iii) The aforesaid financial assets were not pledged as collateral.
+- (ii) Credit risk and market risk, please refer to note 6(w). - (iii) The aforesaid financial assets were not pledged as collateral.